arsath-02/arsath-02/README.md

-# Hi there 👋, I'm Mohamed Arsath H!
+# Hi there 👋, I'm Arsath !

 Welcome to my GitHub profile!
 Here are a few things about me: